nandorojo/expo-next-react-navigation/README.md

 # Expo + Next.js Router + React Navigation 🥳

+A set of hooks that copy the the `react-navigation` API that you're already using with an Expo app, and make it work with `next/router`.

+## Install

 ```es6
 yarn add expo-next-react-navigation
 ```

-This library was inspired by 1) the awesome integration between `expo`/`next-js` and 2) the challenges of managing navigation across a native and web project.

-The idea here is to copy the `react-navigation` api that you're already using with an Expo app, and make it work with `next/router`.

 ## Table of contents